House Tour

 Summer Dining in the eat-in kitchen

-I guess technically it is a different room, but it’s open to the kitchen (click here for more pictures!):
+The Eat-In nook is open to the kitchen (click here for more pictures!):

 Kitchen back wall